Mig-uel/revature-pep/week_11/day_4/README.md

 In this example, the `error` variable in the `catch` clause is treated as `unknown`.
 When we try to access the `message` property of `error`, TypeScript raises an error because it cannot guarantee that `error` has a `message` property.
 To safely access properties of an `unknown` type, we need to perform type checks or assertions.

 `strictPropertyInitialization` and `strictNullChecks` were covered in the previous section on Compiler Options.

+## Target

+The `target` option in the `tsconfig.json` file specifies the version of JavaScript that the TypeScript code will be transpiled to.
+This option determines the set of JavaScript features that will be available in the generated code.

+You might choose a lower target version if you need to support older browsers or environments that do not support the latest JavaScript features.
+Conversely, you might choose a higher target version if you want to take advantage of newer JavaScript features and your target environment supports them.

+Changing the `target` also changes the default `lib` option, which specifies the built-in type definitions that are included in the compilation.
+You may "mix and match" different `lib` options regardless of the `target` setting but you could just set the `target` for convenience.

+The special `esnext` value for the `target` option indicates that the TypeScript code should be transpiled to the latest version of JavaScript that is currently supported by the TypeScript compiler.
+This means that the generated code will include the most recent JavaScript features and syntax available at the time of compilation.